 Free 3D gun model

-Our research shows that threat actors like to share general information about homemade guns, such as links to markets where one can buy and sell ghost gun information, as well as instructive links on best usage, and how to get a hold of their own products.
+Our research shows that threat actors like sharing general information about homemade guns, such as links to markets where one can buy and sell ghost gun information, instructive links on best usage, and how to get a hold of their own products.
 In this example, we can see the entire process of a 3D homemade gun production, pictures, explanations, and the results of each process.

 Building 3D gun

 Building a 3D gun